A symmetric $p$-adic symbol for triples of modular forms: Triples of modular forms

-Equation (\ref{Nov191250p}) reveals that in order to experimentally compute values for $\L_{p} (\mathbf{f,g,h})(x,y,z)$ the main ingredient is the computation of ordinary projections of $p$-adic modular forms.
-In \cite{Lau14}, parts of which have been summarized here in Section \ref{OrdProjOCMFs}, the author explains how to calculate the ordinary projections of overconvergent modular forms, and is thus able to compute special values of the Garrett-Rankin triple product $p$-adic $L$-function, for balanced weights $(k,\l,m)$ satisfying $k=2 + m - \l$.
-Indeed, this condition guarantees that $\text{d}^{-1-t}({g_\l}^{[p]}) \times {h_m}$ will be overconergent, thus the code and the theory in \cite{Lau14} are enough.
+In order to experimentally compute the quantity defined in Equation (\ref{Nov191250p}), the main ingredient is the computation of ordinary projections of $p$-adic modular forms.
+In \cite{Lau14}, parts of which have been summarized here in Section \ref{OrdProjOCMFs}, the author explains how to calculate the ordinary projections of overconvergent modular forms, and is thus able to compute Garrett-Rankin triple product $p$-adic $L$-values for balanced weights $(k,\l,m)$ satisfying $k=2 + m - \l$.
+Indeed, this condition guarantees that $\text{d}^{-1-t}({g}^{[p]}) \times {h}$ will be overconvergent, thus the code and the theory in \cite{Lau14} are enough.

-In general, however, when the weights $(k,\l,m)$ are only balanced, $\text{d}^{-1-t}({g_y}^{[p]}) \times {h_z}$ is only \emph{nearly overconvergent}.
-We therefore need to use the generalizations we introduced in Section \ref{NOCProjections} in order to compute ordinary projections of nearly overconvergent modular forms, thus being able to compute the Garrett-Rankin triple product $p$-adic $L$-function for any balanced classical weights. \\
+In general, however, when the weights $(k,\l,m)$ are only balanced, $\text{d}^{-1-t}({g}^{[p]}) \times {h}$ is only \emph{nearly overconvergent}.
+We therefore need to use the generalizations we introduced in Section \ref{NOCProjections} in order to compute ordinary projections of nearly overconvergent modular forms, thus being able to compute Garrett-Rankin triple product $p$-adic $L$-values for any balanced classical weights. \\